timosmukoko/bmi-calculator/README.md

 # bmi-calculator
-Made with help from App Brewery tutorials by @angelabauer
+Made with help from App Brewery